zalando/package-build/README.md

     fab package_build:debian7

-To test the created package, it will not be automatically uploaded and published in our repositories, unless you set the parameter `upload` to `True`:
+For testing purposes, the created package will not be automatically uploaded and published in our repositories, unless you set the parameter `upload` to `True`:

     fab package_build:debian7,upload=True

+Publish a package to the internal repository for ubuntu14.04 ("Trusty"):

+    fab repo_deb_add:~/path/to/package.deb

+If you want to publish a package in the repos for other distributions, you have to pass them explicitely:

+    fab repo_deb_add:~/path/to/package.deb,dist=ubuntu12.04

 ### More Recipe Examples